jcame/WholeGenomeAssembly/README.md

 Once installed let us proceed with the assembly, download phi_X174_phage.fa (spiked QC DNA) and NexteraPE-PE.fa (adapters list) provided in the files of this repository.

-Also download the illumina and ONT data tol be assembled here: https://www.dropbox.com/sh/vesi0sbbwp5z6ri/AABaLcer6hOyaJLPS6y10yc-a?dl=0
+Also download the illumina and ONT data to be assembled here: https://www.dropbox.com/sh/vesi0sbbwp5z6ri/AABaLcer6hOyaJLPS6y10yc-a?dl=0

 ## Quality Control